gc-js/DePS/README.md

 # DePS

 The DePS branch contains the implementation of our proposed [DePS](https://arxiv.org/abs/2203.08820) model.
+This implementation of DePS was transcribed from [DeepNovoV2](https://github.com/volpato30/DeepNovoV2).
+We improved the feature representation and feature extraction network.

 ## Dependency
 python >= 3.6